OrangeInSouth/ychuang/content/publication/unifying-the-convergences-in-multilingual-neural-machine-translation/index.md

   - Xinwei Geng
   - Bing Qin
 publication: EMNLP2022
-abstract: Although all-in-one-model multilingual neural machine translation (MNMT) has achieved remarkable progress, the convergence inconsistency in the joint training is ignored, i.e.,different language pairs reaching convergence in different epochs.
+abstract: "Although all-in-one-model multilingual neural machine translation (MNMT) has achieved remarkable progress, the convergence inconsistency in the joint training is ignored, i.e.,different language pairs reaching convergence in different epochs.
 This leads to the trained MNMT model over-fitting